karnold/cellular_gps_tracker/README.md

 every 10 seconds.
 If you would like to change that interval edit line 57 and change the value for SEND_DELAY.
 This value is in milliseconds.

-Second, edit line 221.
+Second, edit line 238.
 The line appears as follows

     sendATCommand("AT+SDATACONF=1,\"TCP\",\"0.0.0.0\",81", 1000);

 change "0.0.0.0" to the IP address of the machine that will be running the python script.
 Attach your red LED and 1 resistor to pin 12 of the Arduino.
 Do the same with the green LED, attaching it to pin 13.

+NOTE: If you run into issues running on battery power, disconnect the 3.3v and 5v pins of the gps from the stack.
+Then run a jumper from pin 9 to 5v on the GPS shield

 # Configuring your server